cmgoffena13/etl-watcher/README.md

 Below are the calculation steps:

-1. **Gather Historical Data**: Collect executions within the lookback period and the same hour (excluding the current execution being analyzed)
+1. **Gather Historical Data**: Collect executions within the lookback period and the same hour (excluding the current execution being analyzed and previously flagged anomalies for the specific metric)
 2. **Calculate Statistical Baseline**: Compute the mean and standard deviation from the historical execution data for the metric
 3. **Calculate Threshold Range**: Use the provided `z_threshold` and this formula:
    `mean ± (std_dev * z_threshold)`
 4. **Analyze Current Execution**: Compare the current pipeline execution's metric value against the calculated threshold range
 5. **Flag Anomaly**: If the current execution's value is outside the threshold range (above upper bound or below lower bound), flag as an anomaly
+6. **Update Execution Flags**: Mark the execution with anomaly flags per metric using JSONB storage
+7. **Batch Alert**: Collect all anomalies for the execution and send a single comprehensive Slack notification

 ### Automatic Detection Process